kingla6/earnings-call-sentiment/README.md

 ## Data security

-If there are any security concerns or requirements regarding the data, they should be described here.
+All data used within this course is publicly available from [earningscast](https://earningscast.com/).

-## Counts
+## Counts (TBD)

 Describe the overall size of the dataset and the relative ratio of positive/negative examples for each of the response variables.

-# Models
+# Models (TBD)

 Clearly identify each of the response variables of interest.
 Any additional desired analysis should also be described here.

 # Timeline

-Outline the desired timeline of the project and any explicit deadlines.
+This project will be completed during Vanderbilt's 2022 Spring Semester, beginning January 17th and ending April 29th.
+Intermediate progress updates will occur weekly, every Friday unless scheduled otherwise.

-# Repo Structure
+# Repo Structure (TBD)

 Give a description of how the repository is structured.
 Example structure description below: